TedHusted/awake/awake.md/awake.md

 	Idisi: Synthetic sapience.
 We are watching for the singularity.
 We await the tipping point when Terran machine intelligence surpasses organic intelligence.

-	Behr: What methodology are you using?
+	Behr: What approach are you using?
 The hub page is vague on that point.

 	Idisi: The direct approach.
 Let me send you a QR code over another channel.
 Then we can encrypt our discussion with Signal.